What is Canicross?

 Can I run with more than one dog?

-At the moment our answer is yes but as it is our first series we are not operating a separate category for runners with one or two dogs.
+At the moment our answer is yes but we do not operate a separate category for runners with one or two dogs.
 This will be subject to review as the event grows.

 Are headphones and music permitted?